BOVIFOCR/iwpod-doc-corners/README.md

 # Exploring Light-Weight Object Recognition for Real-Time Document Detection

 This repository contains the code for all of the experiments done in the paper "Exploring Light-Weight Object Recognition for Real-Time Document Detection".
 We outsource the IWPOD-Net implementation from its original repository from which this is a fork.
+It is available [here](https://github.com/claudiojung/iwpod-net).
 NBID, the dataset we used in our experiments, is available [here](https://github.com/BOVIFOCR/NBID-Dataset-Towards-Robust-Information-Extraction-in-Official-Documents).

 ## Training the model